NDF-Poli-USP/spyro/README.md

 Functionality
 =============

-* Finite Element discretizations for scalar wave equation in 2D and 3D using triangular and tetrahedral meshes.
+* Finite element discretizations for scalar wave equation in 2D and 3D using triangular and tetrahedral meshes.
     * Continuous Galerkin with arbitrary spatial order and stable and accurate higher-order mass lumping up to p = 5.
 * Spatial and ensemble (*shot*) parallelism for source simulations.
 * Central and Strong Stability Preserving Runga-Kutta (SSPRK) time-stepping schemes (up to 4th order accurate in time).
-* Perfectly Matched Layer to absorb reflected waves in both 2D and 3D.
+* Perfectly Matched Layer (PML) to absorb reflected waves in both 2D and 3D.
-* Mesh-independent functional gradient for central and SSPRK time-stepping methods using the discrete adjoint method.
+* Mesh-independent functional gradient for central and SSPRK time-stepping methods using the optimize-then-discretize method.
 * Sparse interpolation and injection.

-Using this functionality, short Python scripts can written that perform Full Waveform Inversion (FWI) type algorithms using well-developed numerical optimization algorithms such as L-BFGS from the ROL package.
-See the notebooks folder for an FWI example.

 Performance
 ===========

-Higher-order mass lumping yields perfect strong scaling on both Intel Xeon processors and AMD processors.
-This benefits both the adjoint and gradient calculation as well.
-This simple test was performed with an 11 M DoF 3D tetrahedral mesh adapted to the Overthrust3D model (see the folder benchmarks).
+Higher-order mass lumping yields near perfect strong scaling on both Intel Xeon processors and AMD processors.
+The usage of higher-order elements thus benefits both the adjoint and gradient calculation in addition to the forward calculation making it possible to perform FWI with simplex elements.
+The following benchmark was performed with an 11 M DoF 3D tetrahedral mesh adapted to the Overthrust3D model (see the folder benchmarks).
 A 1 second wave simulation was executed with a 750-m PML on all sides but the free surface:

 ![ScalingAmdIntel](https://user-images.githubusercontent.com/18619644/111385935-41a6ee80-868a-11eb-8da3-256274bf1c0f.png)